7 ways to sell your stuff

 This is a great way to get free exposure for your sale goods.

 Keep in mind that the price you get may not be what you are looking for, simply because the pawnshop has to resell the item and make a profit as well.

 Approach with confidence and don’t be afraid to walk away from the offer.

-Selling via this route works best for a small amount of items which you don’t have much time to sell.
-You take your item or have it picked up (if offered), agree on a price to sell and have the store sell it for you.
+Selling via this route works best for a small number of items that you don’t have much time to sell.
+You take your item or have it picked up (if offered), agree on a price to sell, and have the store sell it for you.
 Once the item is sold, they will take a commission from the sale.

 Since you’ve finally had enough of all the excess stuff in your home and took on the big step of purging, you now have to find the best method or methods to sell your stuff.

 Selling your stuff is one of the most simple ways to make some extra cash.
 Have fun with it!
 Get some friends or family members to help you out and keep it easy and stress-free.

 Any cash you make is better than your old items sitting around, collecting dust, right?

 What’s your favorite way to sell your stuff?